 Picture

-Inside the right cave there was tons of rubble, and it was really damp.
+Inside the right cave, there were tons of rubble, and it was really damp.

 Picture